 Against all odds, in December 2012, Red Bull contacted the FIA to say the track would be available to host a round of the Formula One World Championship in 2013, after a slot became available following the postponement of the Grand Prix of America.

 In July 2013, Red Bull announced that the Austrian Grand Prix would return as a round of the World Championship in 2014, the move confirmed on 4 December when the official 2014 schedule was released.

 Fast Facts - Provided by the FIA

-2016 marked the 29th Austrian Grand Prix.
-The race was first held at Zeltweg in 1964 but immediately dropped off the calendar.
-In 1970 the event returned at the location it has occupied since, first at the almost 6km-long Osterreichring, which hosted the race until 1987, and then at a shortened version of the track, named the A1 Ring, from 1997 until 2003.
+2017 marked the 30th Austrian Grand Prix.
+The first Austrian GP was held at Zeltweg in 1964 with a gap of six years until the next event at the Osterreichring.
+The almost 6km-long circuit hosted the event until 1987 before falling off the calendar.
+A shortened version of the circuit, named the A1 Ring, rejoined the schedule from 1997 until 2003.
 The same layout, now christened the Red Bull Ring, welcomed Formula One back in 2014.

-The most successful driver at the Austrian Grand Prix is Alain Prost, who has three victories to his name.
-All were scored at the Osterreichring - in 1983 for Renault and in 1985 and '86 for McLaren.
+Alain Prost is the most successful driver at the Austrian Grand Prix.
+The Frenchman won the race three times, in 1983 for Renault and in 1985 and '86 for McLaren.
 All his wins were scored on the Osterreichring.

-McLaren has six Austrian GP wins to its name, a 1984-'86 hat-trick on the Osterreichring layout and three wins at the A1 Ring in 1998, 2000-'01.
+McLaren have the most Austrian GP wins of any constructor with six - a 1984-'86 hat-trick on the Osterreichring layout and three wins at the A1 Ring in 1998, 2000-'01.
 Next on this list is Ferrari with five victories.
-The Italian team is the only one to win on all Austrian GP layouts, winning in 1964 at Zeltweg, in 1970 on the Osterreichring and in 1999, 2002 and 2003 on the current configuration.
+The Maranello squad is the only one to win on all Austrian GP layouts